I can’t even tell you how much I love broiled bacon wrapped chicken livers. Okay, I can. And I do! So read on!

 I hope you enjoyed this recipe as much as I enjoyed eating these bacon wrapped chicken livers.

-- 1 – 1.25 pounds chicken livers, washed and patted dry
+- 1 pound chicken livers washed and patted dry